Urban Creators Impact Summary

 Facilitated service-learning opportunities for over 7,000 students and volunteers

-Provided 130 jobs and leadership development opportunities for 75 (unique individual) youth
+Provided 143 jobs and leadership development opportunities for 81 (unique individual) youth and young adults

-Art & Celebration are key elements of our work.
-Each year, we host a series of dynamic public events as a way of activating our community, mobilizing partners and allies, and creating platforms for radical self-expression.
-These events have included music festivals, art galleries, jam sessions, open mic’s, peace rallies, block parties, flea markets, a basketball tournament, and, most notably, our annual HOODSTOCK Festival: a “Celebration of Life & Living in North Philadelphia”.
-This celebratory process has cultivated a strong sense of agency and connectivity within our extended community, and continues to build visibility for local and emerging artists, entrepreneurs, activists, and creators of all kinds.
+Art, Celebration, and Entrepreneurship are key elements of our work.
+Each year we host a series of public art events and community markets as a way of creating platforms for radical self-expression and collaborative economic development.
+Our events have included music festivals, farmers markets, art galleries, jam sessions, open mics, peace rallies, block parties, and, most notably, our annual HOODSTOCK Festival: a “Celebration of Life & Living in North Philadelphia”.
+These events and markets have fostered meaningful connections throughout our extended community, increased access to fresh food and other critical resources, and built visibility for local and emerging artists, entrepreneurs, organizers, activists, and creators of all kinds.

-Offered dynamic platforms to build visibility for 412 emerging artists and 191 small local businesses
+Offered dynamic platforms to build visibility for 534 emerging artists and 371 small/local businesses and organizations

 Community & Economic Development

-While our programs have focused on improving the overall health, safety, and equity of our community, the most significant outcomes of our work have emerged from our role as a creative platform and catalyst for community organizing campaigns, artistic creation, and the development of small local businesses.
+While the focus of our programs are food, art, and education, we have always worked towards fostering community resilience and economic opportunity.
+Some of the most significant outcomes of our work have emerged from our role as a creative platform and catalyst for the development of small local businesses, organizations, artists, and organizers.

-Contributed to a 40% decrease in Part 1 Violent Crime in the neighborhood directly surrounding Life DO Grow farm (2008-2015)
+In our first 5 years, we contributed to a 40% decrease in Part 1 Violent Crime in the neighborhood directly surrounding Life DO Grow farm (2010-2015)

-ncubated and invested in the growth of 5 local businesses
+Supported and invested in the growth of 5 local businesses and organizations